 Happy cementary and whimsy beyond understanding

 This was the day before the last day that we spent in Romania.
 We headed north, having rested for a day, we were now ready for the forthcoming 250 km heading towards Sapanta.
 We took a look at the map and decided to stop in the small village called Moisei.
-That´s where the photo called “End of Mojsej in Romania” was taken.
+That´s where the photo called “End of Mojsej in Romania” was taken (slovak story that can be hardly understood by foreigners, sorry guys 🙂 ).
 The entire country reminds me of the Carpathians; stark contrasts of many people on horse carts in areas with rows of huge houses (159, 160) the use of these houses remains a mystery to us.